Nash 600: 1941

-The 1941 Nash 600 featured a 172.6 CID L-head straight-six engine.
-This engine, known for its fuel economy, produced 75 hp at 3,600 rpm.
-A three-speed manual gearbox had an electric overdrive system to enhance efficiency.
-The car also featured coil springs on all four wheels, contributing to a smooth and comfortable ride.
-A tight 33 ft turning circle made it agile for its size.
+The engine was already proven for its efficiency, a 172.6 CID L-head I6 producing 75 hp at 3,600 rpm.
+A three-speed manual gearbox had an electric-controlled overdrive unit.
+Coil springs on all four wheels contributed to the ride, while a 33 ft turning circle enhanced maneuverability.
+Nash included its "Sand-Mortex" sound proofing and "Fabreeka" insulation to the passenger cabin.

-The Nash 600's fuel efficiency was demonstrated in a 1941 event jointly sponsored by the American Automobile Association (AAA) and Gilmore Oil, a California-based petroleum company.
-Similar to the Mobilgas Economy Run, this competition saw the new Nash 600 deliver 25.81 mpgus on regular roads, making it the "Best in Class" winner.
+The Nash 600's fuel economy was demonstrated during a 1941 event jointly sponsored by the American Automobile Association (AAA) and the Gilmore Oil Company.
+Similar to the Mobilgas Economy Runs, the new car delivered 25.81 mpgus on regular roads, making it the "Best in Class" winner.

-Overall production for the 1941 calendar year reached 80,428 units, securing Nash slightly more than 2% of the domestic market share.
+Overall production for the 1941 calendar year reached 80,428 units, giving Nash slightly more than two percent of the domestic market share.